grkmndr/CMPE561/Assignment-1/README.md

 $ python Part1.ipy $DIR
 ```

-(where "$DIR" is the directory in which the author data is located.)
+(where "$DIR" is the directory in which all the author data is located.)

 ###Part 2: